Rispats/SI4463-Radio-Beacon/README.md

 ```
 ./a.out TX_A1 TXA3

-// This will only shows transmitter A1 and A3 on the terminal screen
+// This will only show transmitter A1 and A3 on the terminal screen
 ```

 <p align="center">